Faculty of Law

 Mon 4.11. - Tue 5.11.2019 9:00-16:00 University of Helsinki @Aleksanteri_UH @...

 Fri 8.11.2019 12:00-14:00 Porthania, PIII, Yliopistonkatu 3 @HelsinkiLaw...

 Fri 8.11.2019 12:00-14:00 Helsingin yliopisto, Metsätalo, Sali 1 @HelsinkiLaw...

 For the benefit of society

-Contact details and information about the faculty
+Contact details and information about the Faculty of Law.

 The Faculty engages with society through its core mission of legal education and research.
 When developing our operations, we take into account the hopes and expectations of society at large.
 The Faculty’s alumni are an important resource, who are offered many types of alumni activities.
 The Faculty has an advisory committee led by the dean and consisting of Faculty alumni and stakeholder representatives.
 The Faculty’s significant fundraising efforts are based on public engagement.

 The alumni of the Faculty of Law are legal professionals employed in a broad range of sectors, including the judicial system, public...

 For business and organisations